tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 customer-687b8d8f74-tcclp   1/1     Running   0          2d3h   10.48.0.43   ip-10-0-1-31.eu-west-1.compute.internal   <none>           <none>
 ```

 For each active service with `externalTrafficPolicy: Local`, Calico advertise the IP for that service as a `/32` route from the nodes that have endpoints for that service.
 This means that external traffic to the service will get load-balanced across all nodes in the cluster that have a service endpoint (backing pod) for the service by the network using ECMP (Equal Cost Multi Path).
-Kube-proxy then DNATs the traffic to the local backing pod on that node (or load-balances equally to the local backing pods if there is more than one on the node).
+Kube-proxy then DNATs the traffic to the local backing pod on that node or load-balances equally to the local backing pods if there is more than one on the node.

 The two main advantages of using `externalTrafficPolicy: Local` in this way are:
 * There is a network efficiency win avoiding potential second hop of kube-proxy load-balancing to another node
 * The client source IP addresses are preserved, which can be useful if you want to restrict access to a service to specific IP addresses using network policy applied to the backing pods

 4. In the previous labs, we accessed the yaobank frontend UI using curl from the `control1` node and we also mentioned that we can try any other cluster node IP address to hit the NodePort.
 As we've now set `externalTrafficPolicy: Local`, this will no longer work since there are no `customer` pods hosted on `control1`.
-Accessing the NodePort can only happen via `worker1` at this point.
+Accessing the NodePort can only happen via the cluster node that is hosting the endpoint at this point.

 5. The following should fail because of `externalTrafficPolicy: Local` configured on the `customer` service.

 ```
 curl 10.0.1.20:30180

 ```
  6. The following should go through.
 Please make sure to use the node IP address where customer pod is running.

 ```
 curl 10.0.1.31:30180

 ```
 ```
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"